nghuyenthevinh2000/chain-captain-log/classic-terra/1-app-hash-due-to-binary-commit.md

     Consistent commit version: Everytime a commit is made, terrad is built with that commit identification.
 By releasing v1.1.0-cherry, I have accidentally created a terrad binary with different commit identification.
 The fix is to use the same v1.1.0, apply replacement and rebuild.
 This way doesn't create a different binary commit.
 The patch becomes consistent and reproducible.

 As the writing of this, the cherry patch has been applied to biggest validators on Terra Classic chain.
-Another day not worrying about chain halt exploit.
+Another day not worrying about chain halt exploit. [cherry patch guide on Terra Classic](https://github.com/classic-terra/documents/blob/main/guides/cherry-patch.md)